 What Is Self-Regulation?

-Effective self-regulation requires learning to recognize and response to stress in all its many facets, positive as well as negative, hidden as well as overt, minor as well as traumatic or toxic.
+Effective self-regulation requires learning to recognize and respond to stress in all its many facets, positive as well as negative, hidden as well as overt, minor as well as traumatic or toxic.

-Each of these domains has its own unique stressors, but they are all interlocked in such a way that stress in any one domain can exacerbate stress-reativity in another.
+Each of these domains has its own unique stressors, but they are all interlocked in such a way that stress in any one domain can exacerbate stress-reactivity in another.

 Self-Reg is designed to deal with all the ups and downs, the variations and fluctuations of daily life.
-Our reativity to stress is constantly changing, as indeed are the stresses themselves.
+Our reactivity to stress is constantly changing, as indeed are the stresses themselves.

 But once we immerse ourselves in Self-Reg and actually live it, our understanding of stress and our ability to manage energy flow is transformed.
 We become increasingly sensitive to the signs of being over-stressed and better equipped to turn negative situations into positive growth experiences.